larispoli/immunoassay-lot-correction/README.md

 ### Phase 2.1 -- Simultaneous Curve Fit

-**What to look for:** All plates fit the shared-shape model well (no outlier flags) = Tier 1 is appropriate.
+**What to look for:** All plates fit the shared-shape model within expected bounds.
 Flagged plates have standard curves that do not conform to the shared shape.

 **If mixed curve models detected (4PL and 5PL):** The pipeline tests both and selects the better fit.
-Pay attention to the median difference by model type.
+Pay attention to the median difference by model type in Phase 2.2.

 ### Phase 2.2 -- Reference Sample Consistency Check